In the materials section, you can define multiple materials and assign volumes to them. To do so, click on the ‘+’ button next to Materials.

-For a solid mechanics analysis every volume that does belong to the simulation domain has to be assigned to a material in order to set up a valid simulation.
-For example if you are running a solid mechanics simulation, you have to choose a material law that describes the relationship between the strains and the consequent stresses.
-Please be aware that the material behaviour can be linear or nonlinear (e.g. plastic material) and therefore may affect the numerical effort of the calculation.
-The Solid material properties and behavior are defined by Thermal solid model.
-Solid material models available on SimScale are:
+For solid mechanics analysis, every volume that belongs to the simulation domain has to be assigned to exactly one material.
+For example, in the case of a solid mechanics simulation, you have to choose a material law that describes the relationship between the strains and the consequent stresses.
+Please be aware that the material behavior can be linear or nonlinear (e.g. plastic material) and therefore may affect the numerical effort of the calculation.
+Solid material properties and behavior are defined by a thermal solid model.

-Hyperelastic materials are the special class of materials which tends to respond elastically when they are subjected to very large strains.
-They shows both a nonlinear material behavior as well as large shape changes.
+Hyperelastic materials are a special class of materials that tend to respond elastically when they are subjected to very large strains.
+They show both nonlinear material behavior as well as large shape changes.

-Creep is the inelastic, irreversible deformation of structures during time.
-It is a life limiting factor and depends on stress, strain, temperature and time.
+Creep is the inelastic, irreversible deformation of structures over a long period of time.
+It is a life-limiting factor and depends on stress, strain, temperature, and time.

 All incompressible analysis types require the material density (a constant) to be specified by the user.
-For compressible simulations the density is solved as part of the equation of state and does not need to be provided in the material definition.
-The Fluid material properties and behavior are defined by Thermal fluid model.
+For compressible simulations, the density is solved as part of the equation of state and does not need to be provided in the material definition.
+Fluid material properties and behavior are defined by the thermophysical fluid model.

 Assigning vacuum as the material medium